expresspigeon/blog/src/content/posts/2014/email-marketing-gmail-google-inbox-grid-view.md

 Promotions Tab, Google was able to test inbox ads masked as emails without causing too much of an uproar.
 But very few people get excited about ads showing up in their inboxes, especially when those ads look like emails.
-Sounds a lot like spam, doesn't it?
-And if you read my post about [buying email lists](/blog/2014/02/12/11-reasons-to-never-purchase-an-email-list/), you'd know that sending spam is illegal and punishable by up to $16,000 per email.
+Sounds a lot like spam, doesn&apos;t it?
+And if you read my post about [buying email lists](/blog/2014/02/12/11-reasons-to-never-purchase-an-email-list/), you&apos;d know that sending spam is illegal and punishable by up to $16,000 per email.
 But what if promotional emails display visually?
 Could this make inbox advertising feel less invasive?
 Is it possible that sending spam could become an acceptable practice in the form of inbox